 Crowdpurr participants, whether remote or at an in-person event, have always joined using their mobile device.
-If they’re actually at a live event, we also offer a Keynote-like display called the Projector View that the host could display on a projector for participants to follow along in an event-space (e.g. conference hall, classroom, ballroom, etc.)
+If at a live event, we also offer a Keynote-like display called the Projector View.
+This allows participants to follow along in an event-space (e.g. conference hall, classroom, ballroom, etc.)

-However, all the required information to participate and play a trivia game (e.g. the question, answers, results, and real-time live rankings) are also sent out to the Mobile View on each participant’s mobile device.
+However, all the required information to play a trivia game is included on the Mobile View on each participant’s mobile device.
+This includes the trivia questions, answer options, and rankings leaderboard.
 The Projector View has always been optional and is not required to participate or conduct a Crowdpurr experience.

-Because of this, participants can literally play wherever they are located and need not be in the same actual physical location.
-They must simply have knowledge of the unique experience Uniform Resource Location (URL) (i.e. hyperlink) in order to join the Trivia Game.
+Because of this, participants can literally play wherever they are located.
+For virtual events, they don’t need not be in the same physical location.
+They must simply have knowledge of the trivia game’s hyperlink (or URL) to join the Trivia Game.

 So participants can join remotely, but how do participants know how and when to join the virtual event?
 How do they know where to go on their mobile device?
 When conducting a virtual event, there are several ways to send your participants the URL.

-For Social Media channels, influencers, and brands doing virtual events, our users simply create a post with the URL, time, and other additional information.
-This could be an Instagram post or story, a Tweet, a LinkedIn post, or a Facebook post.
+For influencers and brands doing virtual events, a social media post can be created with the URL to join.
+The post can also include details like the start time, prizes, etc. This could be an Instagram post or story, a Tweet, a LinkedIn post, or a Facebook post.